East Asia

 Academic entry requirements

-All departments expect you to pass these subjects courses, normally with an A* or A at A-level or an overall grade of 7 or 6 at Higher Level of the IB or grade 5–5* in HKDSE (or equivalent).
+All departments expect you to pass required subjects, normally with an A* or A at A-level or an overall grade of 7 or 6 at Higher Level of the IB or grade 5–5* in HKDSE (or equivalent).
 Successful applicants would have studied the right combination of the relevant subjects in their qualifications.

-The subject requirements for each course are published on our course pages and are defined as follows:
+The subject and grade requirements for each course are published on our course pages.
+Our subject requirements are defined as follows:

-- Required subjects: specific subjects we will expect you to have studied; we will also require to achieve certain grades in these subjects – the grades we expect you to achieve varies by course.
+• Required subjects: specific subjects we will expect you to have studied; we will also require to achieve certain grades in these subjects – the grades we expect you to achieve vary by course.

 You can submit your results after you have applied; this is usual practice in the UK and is the reason why you must specify clearly which exams you are due to take on your UCAS application.